nklsxn/mqr/docs/user_guide/statistical-process-control.md

 The pre-defined alarms are all functions that return rules, which means they are functions that create functions.
-This can be confusing if you haven't seen it before, but their use is straigh-forward;
+This can be confusing if you haven't seen it before, but their use is straight-forward;
 see the examples below and in the [API Reference](#mqr.spc.rules).
 The pre-defined alarms are as follows:
 [](#mqr.spc.rules.limits),